raspberrypilearning/target-practice/en/step_8.md

 **Try it:** Your program will adjust the animation based on how much fuel you give it and will succeed or fail in reaching orbit.
 How much fuel do you want to use?

-**Tip:** around 30000 kg should be enough but experiment with the numbers to see what happens.
+**Tip:** Around 30,000kg should be enough, but experiment with the numbers to see what happens.

 <iframe src="https://trinket.io/embed/python/ced6bff454?outputOnly=true&start=result" width="600" height="500" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen>
 </iframe>